nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * Suppose there is a python script named `hello.py`
 * It can be run with python installed in WSL using the command  `wsl python3 hello.py`
 * To run with another version of python, say python 3.7, we can use the command `wsl python3.7 hello.py`
 * External packages can be installed using `pip`.
 For example `python3 -m pip install flask` will install the flask python module.
-* External packages in other python versions also using the p command.
+* External packages can be installed in other python environments also using `pip`.
+For example `python3.9 -m pip install flask` will install flask in python 3.9 environment.

 ### Run flask server in WSL
 * For example, a server in `server.py` file can be run using `wsl python3 server.py`